EricssonResearch/coap-pubsub-profile/draft-palombini-ace-coap-pubsub-profile.md

 {: #pubsub-2 title="Phase 2: Subscriber side"}
 {: artwork-align="center"}

-Step (D) between Subscriber and AS2 corresponds to the retrieval of the keying material to verify the publication, and is the same as (B) between Publisher and AS2 ({{retr-cosekey}}), with the following differences:
+Step (D) between Subscriber and AS2 corresponds to the retrieval of the keying material to verify the publication.
+The details are defined in {{retr-cosekey}}

-* The POST request to the /token endpoint on AS2, does not contain the cnf parameter containing the Client's COSE key.

-* The AS2 response contains a "cnf" parameter whose value is set to a COSE Key Set, (Section 7 of {{RFC8152}}) i.e. an array of COSE Keys, which contains the public keys of all authorized Publishers, and the "profile" parameter is set to value "subscriber"
+This step is the same as (B) between Publisher and AS2 ({{retr-cosekey}}), with the following differences:

+* The Authorization + Key Distribution Request MUST NOT contain the client\_cred parameter, the role element in the 'scope' parameter MUST be set to "subscriber".
+The Subscriber MUST have access to the public keys of all the Publishers; this MAY be achieved in the Authorization + Key Distribution Request by using the parameter get_pub_keys set to 0x01.

+* The Authorization + Key Distribution Response MUST contain the pub_keys parameter.

-An example of the payload of a Topic Keying Material Request and corresponding response for a Subscriber is specified in {{fig-post2-as2}} and {{fig-resp2-as2}}.
+An example of the payload of an Authorization + Key Distribution Request and corresponding Response for a Subscriber is specified in {{fig-post2-as2}} and {{fig-resp2-as2}}.

 ~~~~~~~~~~~~
 {
   "grant_type" : "client_credentials",
-  "aud" : "Broker1",
-  "scope" : "Temp",
+  "scope" : ["Broker1/Temp", "subscriber"],
-  "client_id" : "subscriber1"
+  "get_pub_keys" : 0x01
 }
 ~~~~~~~~~~~~
-{: #fig-post2-as2 title="Example of Topic Keying Material Request payload for a Subscriber"}
+{: #fig-post2-as2 title="Authorization + Key Distribution Request payload for a Subscriber"}
 {: artwork-align="center"}

 ~~~~~~~~~~~~
 {
-  "access_token" : NULL,
-  "token_type" : "none",
-  "profile" : "subscriber",
+  "profile" : "coap_pubsub",
+  "scope" : ["Broker1/Temp", "subscriber"],
-  "key" : {1: 4, 2: h'1234', 3: 12, 5: h'1f389d14d17dc7', -1: h'02e2cc3a9b92855220f255fff1c615bc'},
+  "key" : {1: 4, 2: h'1234', 3: 12, 5: h'1f389d14d17dc7',
+  -1: h'02e2cc3a9b92855220f255fff1c615bc'},
-  "cnf" : [
+  "pub_keys" : [
    {
       1 : 2, / type EC2 /
       2 : h'11', / kid /